 The engineering cycle is a process used by engineers and designers to create and improve products and services.
 Engineering design practices are ones that all citizens should learn and therefore be taught in school.
 The Next Generation Science Standards (NGSS) and many state science standards have included engineering principles into their science education requirements to, as the NGSS states, “[raise] engineering design to the same level as scientific inquiry when teaching science disciplines at all levels, from kindergarten to grade 12.”

-Research: Background knowledge includes the relevant understandings of science and engineering that students will use in the design process.
+Background knowledge includes the relevant understandings of science and engineering that students will use in the design process.
 Sometimes this includes acquiring additional information.
-Altogether, this gathering and organizing of information phase is carried out under the heading of “Research”.
+Altogether, the phase of gathering and organizing information is carried out under the heading of “Research.”

-Test and Refine: Once students have their prototype and materials set up and are ready to record their observations, they can start conducting their tests.
+Once students have their prototypes and materials set up and are ready to record their observations, they can start conducting their tests.

 As you can see, the engineering cycle divides the design process into stages that can be repeated as needed.
 Engineers often use a design log to keep track of their work.
 As your students develop their designs, have them keep a log to describe their ideas, gather information, ask questions, sketch plans, record results, and share findings.
 Here is a suggested log that can be used:

 Download Engineering Design Log Example

 Knowing what this can look like in the classroom, what projects will your students work through using the engineering design cycle?